-For couples considering divorce, mediation may seem like an ideal option on paper.
-Promises of less stress, cheaper costs and faster results tend to lure couples in – but for many, mediation ends in more frustration and wasted time.
+For Orange County couples considering divorce, mediation may seem like an ideal option.
+Promises of less stress, cheaper costs and faster results tend to lure couples in – but for many, mediation ends in more frustration, wasted time and wasted money.

-The truth is: Mediation can be a win-win solution, but only if both spouses are confident in their rights and properly prepared for the process.
-When spouses are not on an even playing field, when they have unresolved conflicts, or if there is any distrust between them, mediation may just drain resources without yielding any results.
+The truth is: Mediation can be a win-win solution for both high net worth divorces and more traditional divorces, but only if both spouses are confident in their rights and properly prepared for the process.
+When spouses are not on an even playing field, when they have unresolved conflicts, or if there is any distrust between them, mediation may just drain resources without yielding any solutions.

 Can you benefit from divorce mediation?

-While mediation is not for everybody, it can be a good approach for some divorcing couples.
+While mediation is not for everybody, it can be a successful approach for some divorcing couples.
 Before you jump in, ask yourself these questions about both you and your spouse:

 - Do you both still trust each other?
 Mediation is not designed to investigate financial issues or verify evidence and facts.
 If you have reason to distrust your spouse, or if they have reason to distrust you, mediation will likely not be the best solution.

 - Are you both willing to give the other party 51% of the assets?
 Mediation is a game of give and take.
 If you are not prepared to give your spouse their share, or if you believe they will fight you for more, you may want to explore other solutions.

 - Are you both ready to amicably end the relationship?
 Mediation cannot force a settlement, so if either party wants to remain in the marriage, mediation may be a pointless endeavor.
 Likewise, if either of you harbor resentment or negative emotions about the other, you will likely not make much progress in mediation.